 As a suite, Rollux is set to encompass both Optimistic and ZK (zero-knowledge) based approaches, enabling users and projects to choose a network or solution that fits them best.
 Where appropriate and as tech evolves, Syscoin can hybridize between these in the future.

-Check out The Ultimate Guide to Rollups for an technical overview of rollups the differences between Optimistic and ZK rollups.
+Check out The Ultimate Guide to Rollups for a technical overview of rollups and the differences between Optimistic and ZK rollups.

-Rollups are the first technology to viably help scale decentralized EVM computation to massive user demand.
+Rollups are the first technology to viably help scale EVM computation to massive user demand.
 Rollups are also key to achieving a near-optimal scenario in the blockchain trilemma.
-Syscoin asserts such a scenario can only be achieved by supporting rollups with a holistically modular Layer 1 that offers proven security and decentralization.
+Syscoin asserts such a near-optimal scenario can only be achieved by supporting rollups with a holistically modular Layer 1 that offers proven security and decentralization.

-Syscoin is designed with this in mind.
-All near-instant activity on Rollux inherits the full security of Syscoin’s L1 in the background approximately every 2.5 minutes, including Finality.
+Syscoin is designed holistically with this in mind.
+All near-instant activity on Rollux inherits the full security of Syscoin’s L1 in the background, including finality.

-Here are a few areas where Syscoin shines for rollups.
+Here are some ways Syscoin shines for rollups.

-Syscoin is merge-mined by Bitcoin's own network of miners and inherits a significant portion of Bitcoin's hashrate (currently ~30%) without imposing any additional energy costs on miners and while incentivizing them with SYS.
+Syscoin is merge-mined by Bitcoin's own network of miners and inherits a significant portion of Bitcoin's hashrate (recently 20-30%) without imposing additional energy costs on miners and while incentivizing them with SYS.
 Syscoin asserts that Layer 1 security is fulfilled better by PoW than PoS for multiple reasons.